JetLiTheQT/PMRTest/README.md

 11. Download the `google-services.json` file by clicking on the "Download google-services.json" button.
 This file will be used in your Android project.
 12. Click "Next" until you reach the "Firebase Console" screen.
 You can close this window since you already have the `google-services.json` file.

-### Get the FCM private token (Server key)

-1. In the left-side menu, click on "Cloud Messaging."
-2. In the "Project credentials" section, you will find your FCM private token, also called the "Server key."
-Copy this key and keep it safe, as you'll need it to send push notifications from your Python script.

 ### Download `[project_name]-firebase-adminsdk.json`

 1. In the left-side menu of your Firebase Console, click on "Realtime Database."